How to Modify Child SupportPosted February 11, 2021 by admin

 It is possible to modify your spousal and/or child support as needed.
 There are two main avenues to changing child or spousal support:

-- Changing child support by agreement
+- Modifying child support by agreement

 - Asking the court to modify the child support